ContainerSolutions/cloud-native-patterns/_technical/service-priority.md

 ## Consequently

+You can leverage over-provisioning of resources for efficent use of infrastrcucture whilst adding a measure of protection for critical services.

 {:.plusminus}
 - {:.plus} All services will be assigned a priority.
 When resources are exhausted on a node, the orchestration platform is able to make more intelligent decisions about which applications to kill/reschedule